Things To Avoid During Mortgage Process

 Maintaining Credit Stability

-• Importance of Timely Bill Payments: How late payments can negatively affect your credit rating and potentially lead to higher interest amounts or loan denial.
+• Importance of Timely Bill Payments: Late payments can negatively affect your credit rating and potentially lead to higher interest amounts or loan denial.

 • Risks of Lowering Your Credit Score During the Process: Understanding how certain financial behaviors, such as increasing credit card balances or missing payments, can decrease your credit score and jeopardize mortgage approval.